 Lead by scientists with the National Institutes of Health, the researchers tested their model against a group of more than 1000 individuals, some with Parkinson’s and some without the disease.
 Researchers from 23andMe, the Michael J. Fox Foundation, the University of Pennsylvania and the University of Rochester Medical Center also participated in the work.

-The researchers also tested their model against another set of patients who had had image scans of their brain, and are referred to as Scans Without Evidence of Dopaminergic Deficit or SWEDD.
+The researchers also tested their model against another set of patients who had had image scans of their brain.
+This is referred to as Scans Without Evidence of Dopaminergic Deficit, or SWEDD.
 The model classified 17 patients as having Parkinson’s and within the first year, four of them developed the disease.
 Only one of the 38 patients the model classified as not having Parkinson’s developed the disease in the same time frame.

-The model includes genetic risks, family history, age, gender and biomarkers such as the ability to detect certain smells into account in diagnosing Parkinson’s.
-The information used in the model can be gathered remotely – without visiting a medical center, patients can send in saliva for genetic testing and answer surveys regarding family history, the study authors said.
+The model includes genetic risks, family history, age, and gender.
+It also includes some biomarkers such as the ability to detect certain smells into account in diagnosing Parkinson’s.
+The information used in the model can be gathered remotely.
+That means participants do not have to visit a medical center, patients can send in saliva for genetic testing.
+They can then answer online surveys regarding family history, the study authors said.

-After they created an algorithm using this information, the scientists then tested it by using data on individuals from five different study groups, including 23andMe’s Parkinson’s Research Community.
-What they found was that in each case their method had a very high accuracy rate for predicting those with Parkinson’s from those without the disease.
+After they created an algorithm using this information, the scientists then tested it.
+They used data on individuals from five different study groups, including 23andMe’s Parkinson’s Research Community.
+What they found was that in each case their method had a very high accuracy rate for predicting Parkinson’s.
 The model accurately classified Parkinson’s in patients more than 90 percent of the time.
 The model also did well classifying different Parkinson’s subtypes.

-The researcher used many methods of validating the results, including using data from 23andMe’s LRRK2 biomarker cohort, and the data from the Parkinson’s Progression Marker Initiative.
+The researcher used many methods of validating the results.
+Those include using data from 23andMe’s LRRK2 biomarker cohort, and the data from the Parkinson’s Progression Marker Initiative.

-What the researchers found was that not only was the new method highly accurate at diagnosing Parkinson’s, it also significantly outperformed any single-classifier method of diagnosing the disease.
+The researchers found not only a new highly accurate method of diagnosing Parkinson’s, but also one that significantly outperformed any single-classifier method of diagnosing.

-The study authors believe that with further refinement the tool may be useful for screening and diagnosing individuals in high risk groups.
+The study authors believe that with further refinement the tool may be useful for screening and diagnosing.
 It may also help in differentiating Parkinson’s disease from other neurological conditions.